 Overall, caring for a grandparent is a positive experience.
 Here are some tips and resources that can help.

-If you or your grandparent live in U.S., the Seniorly search engine helps you make senior housing decisions based on care needs, your monthly budget, the size of communities and a time frame of when your elders want to move.
-It’s important to have conversations early on with your grandparent about their long-term care needs.
-The Seniorly Resource Center has many articles that can help, such as:
+If you or your grandparent live in U.S., Seniorly is here to help you make senior housing decisions based on care needs, your monthly budget, the size of communities and a time frame of when your elders want to move.
+The Seniorly Resource Center also has an abundance of resources that might be handy in this process:

 Other useful resources include: